 - Level 2 Large Good Vehicles (LGV) Driver

-- Level 2 Passenger Transport Service Operations Driver Bus, Coach and Rail - Bus
+- Level 2 Passenger Transport Driver Bus, Coach and Tram - Bus

-- Level 2 Passenger Transport Service Operations Driver Bus, Coach and Rail - Coach
+- Level 2 Passenger Transport Driver Bus, Coach and Tram - Coach

-- Level 2 Passenger Transport Service Operations Driver Bus, Coach and Rail - Rail
+- Level 2 Passenger Transport Driver Bus, Coach and Tram - Tram

 - Level 2 Passenger Transport Service Operations Onboard and Station Team Member - Onboard Team Member